-You can adjust the volume by clicking on the white fader bar and dragging this up or down.
+You can adjust the volume for each input channel by clicking on the white fader bar and dragging this up or down.

-If you see a 'CLIP' warning, this means your audio is being distorted.
+If you see a 'CLIP' warning, this means your audio from this input channel is being distorted.

 Drag the fader down until the 'CLIP' warning stops displaying to stop the audio from distorting.

 TIP: if you can see the visual display indicators for the channel lighting up but you can't hear anything, you may need to activate monitoring.

 Snap to 0 dB